sdobber/FluxArchitectures.jl/LSTNet/Readme.md

 # LSTNet

 This "Long- and Short-term Time-series network" is based on the paper by [Lai et. al.](https://arxiv.org/abs/1703.07015).
+See also the corresponding [blog post](https://sdobber.github.io/FA_LSTNet/).

 ## Network Structure